 Embark's growth will depend on the introduction of Embark Driver and Embark Guardian products which will drive demand from potential customers.
 Embark has developed a platform agnostic interface, Embark Universal Interface, which will serve as the foundation to utilize Embark Driver and Guardian products in trucks manufactured by a broad range of OEMs.
-Embark's ability to introduce its products will be driven by a variety of factors including Embark's research and development fleet size, the number of autonomous miles driven (measured as the number of miles driven by Embark's research & development fleet as well as partner fleet autonomous miles), and the ability to provide a safe and sustainable solution based on information gathered from the operation of Embark's research and development fleet.
+Embark's ability to introduce its products will be driven by a variety of factors including strategic use of the testing capacity of Embark's research and development fleet capacity, the number of autonomous miles driven (measured as the number of miles driven by Embark's research & development fleet as well as partner fleet autonomous miles), simulated miles and encounters, and the ability to effectively collect and act upon information gathered from the operation of Embark's research and development fleet to develop a safe and sustainable solution.
 Embark develops most key technologies in-house to achieve a rapid pace of innovation and tests it extensively through research and development fleet operations.
-Embark expects an increase in research and development fleet size in the foreseeable future to allow it to strategically focus on innovations, which it believes will help solidify its overall solution to customers and partners.
+Embark expects a continuing emphasis in research and development fleet usage in the foreseeable future to allow it to strategically focus on innovations, which it believes will help solidify its overall solution to customers and partners.
 To date, Embark has not generated any revenue and until its products reach commercialization, autonomous miles driven will be comprised of autonomous miles driven by its research and development fleet and the fleet of its partners.
-Embark believes that as the number of autonomous miles driven increases, the data will continually feed improvements to the platform, allowing it to innovate and introduce new products to the market and increase adoption of its products in the future.
+Embark believes that data taken from autonomous miles driven during testing will continually feed improvements to the platform, allowing it to innovate and introduce new products to the market and increase adoption of its products in the future.